DHI/mike_autocal/README.md

 ## Basic Usage

-The basic usage is explained in the notebooks of the repository
+The basic usage is explained in the notebooks of the repository.
+The `demo.ipynb` notebook shows a simple example of how to use the library and is a good starting point going from simulation execution to the addition of observability features to automatic calibration.

+More sophisticated examples, e.g. calibration on satellite data, are shown in the other notebooks.

 ## License